 - Good nutrition is important.
 Eat a balanced diet including lots of fresh fruit and vegetables, lean protein and whole grains.
-Drink plenty of water and be careful to prevent dehydration by avoiding excessive alcohol and caffeinated drinks - Maintain a normal weight and maintain your muscle mass to help keep your cholesterol and blood sugar within normal limits - Exercise is very beneficial for MPN patients and helps fight fatigue.
-Be sure to check with your GP and haematologist before launching on any new programme and start slowly and gently if you have not exercised before - Stop smoking.
-Ask your GP if you need help - Ensure you have your cholesterol and blood pressure checked annually at your GP surgery
+Drink plenty of water and be careful to prevent dehydration by avoiding excessive alcohol and caffeinated drinks. - Maintain a normal weight and maintain your muscle mass to help keep your cholesterol and blood sugar within normal limits. - Exercise is very beneficial for MPN patients and helps fight fatigue.
+Be sure to check with your GP and haematologist before launching on any new programme and start slowly and gently if you have not exercised before. - Stop smoking.
+Ask your GP if you need help.